system76/docs/_articles/yubikey_login.md

 Modifying this file is optional.
 This allows you to authenticate to the Linux terminal with your Yubikey.

-Add the auth line to the top of this file.
+Add the auth line to the top of this file (after the comment block).

 ### /etc/pam.d/gdm-password

+Modifying this file is also optional.
 If you want to login to your Desktop Environment, (e.g. GNOME), you will need to add the auth line to the /etc/pam.d/gdm-password file.

 Add the auth line immediately below the **@include common-auth** line.

-**NOTE: This will allow you to login to your desktop without a password, but you may still be asked to use a password to unlock your keyring.**
+**NOTE: This will allow you to login to your desktop without a password, but you may still be asked to use a password to unlock your keyring.
+This prompt should only appear once upon initial login.**

 ## References